divijghose/firedrake/Firedrake-meeting-2024-11-20.md

 ## [pyadjoint PR#177](https://github.com/dolfin-adjoint/pyadjoint/pull/177)
 Allow `set_working_tape` and `stop_annotating` to be used as function decorators, and implement `no_annotations` in terms of `stop_annotating`.

+## CW: Merging JB's big merge

+https://github.com/firedrakeproject/firedrake/pull/3817 is very nearly ready I believe.
+I am keen to get it merged ASAP as it is holding up any changes to PyOP2.

+## CW: (related) What is the long-term vision for Firedrake installation?

+- I believe that we want to be moving towards `pip install firedrake` (even without a wheel) as the sole installation method.
+- `firedrake-install` should be made much more minimal, effectively building PETSc and then called `pip install firedrake`.
+Importantly this means:
+    - The script should not manage `homebrew` or `apt`
+    - Extra packages like pytorch, gusto etc should not be installed via special flags.
+They can just be pip-installed.

+Thoughts?
+If people agree then I can work to rip out a lot of code and incrementally improve the installation process.

 ## Merge PRs